 - For Apps and App Data check out our detailed post here.

-You will need to download these files on keep them on your Desktop.
+You will need to download these files and save them on your Desktop.

 SuperSU: Download Here